CS601-F21/Ticket-Purchase-Web-Application/README.md

 #### Checkpoint Due - December 7, 2021 - All students will be required to demonstrate their progress on or before the last day of class - December 7, 2021.
 Students who fail to demonstrate reasonable progress before this checkpoint will not receive credit for the Project Checkpoint criterion.

 For this project you will implement a ticket purchase web application (i.e., your own EventBrite!).
-You will design and implement a two-tier web application with a Java (Jetty/Servlets) front end and an SQL backend.
+You will design and implement a two-tier web application with a Java (Jetty/Servlets) front end and an SQL cs601.project4.backend.

 ### Required Features